Codingmasster/C-Tutorials-/README.md

 A data structure is a group of data elements grouped together under one name.
 These data elements, known as members, can have different types and different lengths.

 ##### Stack data structure => Stack.CPP
 Stack is a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).

+##### Queue data structure => Queue.CPP
+Queues are specifically designed to operate in a FIFO context (first-in first-out), where elements are inserted into one end of the container and extracted from the other.
+Queues providing a specific set of member functions to access its elements.
+Elements are pushed into the "back" of the specific container and popped from its "front".